Tranducvu1/fat_app/README.md

 We welcome contributions to Fat_App!
 Feel free to fork the project, submit a pull request, or open an issue to suggest improvements.

 ## 📜 **License**
-Fat_App is developed and maintained by [Your Team/Your Name].
+Fat_App is developed and maintained by [Trần Đức Vũ leader].
 All rights reserved.

 ---